kahliloppenheimer/kahliloppenheimer.github.io/_posts/2015-07-22-java-8-grep-with-streams.md

 ---

 ## Intro
 We're going to write our very own `grep` command using Java 8 streams.
-By the end, we will be able to run it on the command line, just like the normal unix grep program.
+By the end, we will be able to run it on the command line, just like the normal UNIX grep program.

 ## Pre-reqs
 This post assumes you have some familiarity with Java 8 streams and a basic understanding of regular expressions.
 We're actually going to review `grep`, so it's ok if you do not yet know it.